platform-experience/K18-LAB0261/README.md

 # Lab 2: Cloning and Creating Pages
 ## Goal
-In this lab we will clone an existing page, modify it, and create new pages for our portal.
+In this lab we will create a login page for our portal, and the home page which will allow users to view and vote on ideas.

 ## Cloning Existing Pages
 1. In the application navigator, search for **Pages**, and open the result under the **Service Portal** application.